 We at Womypetdidthat.com, are all about the love and affection dogs can give.
 Fuzzy paw shakes; wet noses; enthusiastic greetings when you arrive home; boundless desire for play or walks; their desire to safeguard you and your home in return for daily meals, neck scritches and occasional car rides; and the uniqueness of each canine’s personality are only some aspects of dogs we find endearing and irreplaceable.

-But what if you love pets yet can’t have one where you live?
+But what if you love pets yet can’t have one where you live or you don’t have time to take care of a real pet?
 Or, what about those who suffer from dementia or other illnesses who can’t care for a real pet but can benefit from interactions with a somewhat lifelike creature?

 Whatever the reason, according to a recently released market report, robot dogs are rising in popularity.

 According to Global Robotic Pet Dogs Market: Overview, “They (robot dogs) are designed in a way that they can mimic most of the activities that live dogs do.
 This will lead to the expansion of the global robotic pet dogs’ market at a CAGR (compound annual growth rate) of almost 21% during the forecast period.”

 Curious about some of the different options available?
 We decided to look into some robot dogs currently on the market:

 First up is Hasbro’s Ageless Innovation, Joy for All interactive golden puppy (retail $119.99).
 The video below shows the pup being petted and then interacting with some somewhat confused real dogs.
 According to the Joyforall.com website, “JOY FOR ALL Companion Pets are designed to bring comfort, companionship, and fun to elder loved ones.”